mlc-mlapis/docs/src/documentation/services/databases/postgresql.md

 Zerops PostgreSQL service is based on a [Linux LXD container](/documentation/overview/projects-and-services-structure.html#services-containers).

-### Two ways how to do it
+### Two ways to do it

-You have two possible ways to create a new PostgreSQL service.
+There are two possible ways to create a new PostgreSQL service.
 Either manually in the Zerops GUI, as described in the [rest of this document](#version-to-choose), or using Zerops [import functionality](/documentation/export-import/project-service-export-import.html#how-to-export-import-a-project).

 #### Simple import example in the YAML syntax